dylan-lang/opendylan/documentation/hacker-guide/source/runtime/calling-convention.rst

 -  Many arguments to functions are expected to be simple expressions (like constants or variable references) - so order of evaluation does not normally matter.
--  On a RISC implementation, we won’t want to push each argument anyway
+-  On a RISC implementation, we won't want to push each argument anyway
-   - instead it will be more efficient to allocate enough stack space for the call, and store each argument when it’s available.
+   - instead it will be more efficient to allocate enough stack space for the call, and store each argument when it's available.
 This works well with a conservative GC - but it might be poor with a total GC.

 This calling convention has the following advantages: